 Slater and Gordon Lawyers fight for the rights of elder abuse victims and their families.
-This includes the physical abuse of elderly people in care homes and state run institutions and nursing homes.
+This includes the physical abuse of elderly people in care homes, state run institutions and nursing homes.
 We offer a free consultation to anyone with concerns about a vulnerable or elderly person being abused.
-Call our Abuse Lawyers on freephone 0800 916 9046 or contact us online and we will call you.
+Call our specialist Abuse solicitors on freephone 0800 916 9046 or contact us online and we will call you.

-In many of our elder abuse compensation cases, the financial settlements secured by our Abuse Lawyers have been used to provide a safe, secure and comfortable living environment where the former victim of elder abuse can enjoy a much better quality of life.
+In many of our elder abuse compensation cases, the financial settlements secured by our Abuse Lawyers have been used to provide a safe, secure and comfortable living environment where those who have suffered from elder abuse can enjoy a much better quality of life.

 98% of the Elder Abuse compensation claims that we deal with are conducted on a No Win No Fee basis.
 This means there is no financial risk to you.

-We offer a free, confidential consultation which enables our Abuse Solicitors & Litigation Lawyers to take a preliminary view of the abuse case, and allows the victim to get free, expert legal advice from one of the largest law firms in the UK that specialises in sexual and physical abuse cases.
+We offer a free, confidential consultation which enables our Abuse Solicitors & Litigation Lawyers to take a preliminary view of the abuse case, and allows the person who has suffered elder abuse to get free, expert legal advice from one of the largest law firms in the UK that specialises in sexual and physical abuse cases.

-Elder abuse statistics from the UK charity Action on Elder Abuse inform that over 500,000 older people experience elder abuse in the UK, that often the victims are women over 70 years who are dependent, and that often the predators are people in positions of trust.
+Elder abuse statistics from the UK charity Action on Elder Abuse inform that over 500,000 older people experience elder abuse in the UK, that majority of the victims are women over 70 years who are dependent, and that often the predators are people in positions of trust.

-If you know of a vulnerable older adult that you believe has been the victim of elder abuse, report it to the Police or call our Abuse Lawyers for a free, confidential consultation.
+If you know of a vulnerable older adult that you believe has suffered as a result of elder abuse, report it to the Police or call our Abuse Lawyers for a free, confidential consultation.